ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] BLE – DHT over BLE UART.rst

 | Upload the code and press the reset button on Ameba once the upload is
   finished.
 | Open the app on your smartphone, scan and connect to the Ameba board
-  shown as “AMEBA_BLE_DEV” and choose the UART function in the app.
+  shown as "AMEBA_BLE_DEV" and choose the UART function in the app.

 .. image:: ../media/[RTL8722CSM]_[RTL8722DM]_BLE_DHT_over_BLE_UART/image3.png
    :alt: 1